Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |0|1 Action|60 feet|V,S|Instantanious|Necrotic|Attack|

-You cleave yourself with a conjured bonesaw, dealing 1d4 nonmigatiable damage to yourself.
-Then you throw the bonesaw towards a target you can see within range, dealing 1d8 necrotic damage on a hit.
-If you hit the target you regain twice the damage you suffered from this spell.
+Throw the bonesaw towards a target you can see within range, dealing 1d8 necrotic damage on a hit.
+If you hit you heal 1d4 hit points.
+If you miss you suffer 1d4 nonmigatable damage.

 **Cantrip Scaling.** The damage increases by 1d8 at level 5, 11 and 17.